 \Cref{f:data_bunching} shows bunching at the optimal solution and presents two complementary views of the issue.
-The left panel displays bunching through the allocation of labor tasks.
-That is, we display the combinations of the cognitive and manual tasks $(x_c , x_m)$ that are optimal.
-An allocation is marked in pink or in blue if the allocation is assigned to more than one worker, while the allocation is marked orange if the allocation is assigned to one worker.
+The left panel displays bunching through the allocation of tasks.
+We display combinations of cognitive and manual tasks $(x_c , x_m)$ that are optimal.
+An allocation is marked green or blue if the allocation is assigned to more than one worker, while the allocation is marked orange if the allocation is assigned to one worker.
 There are two main regions of bunching in this picture.
-The first region is that of the blunt bunching and is given by the pink line segment at the very bottom of both of the cognitive and manual tasks.
+The first region is that of the blunt bunching and is given by the green line segment at the bottom of both cognitive and manual tasks.
 The second region is that of the targeted bunching and is represented by two blue line segments at the borders of the task trapezoid.
-That is, targeted bunching happens when the task intensity is low for only one task.
-The lower (flat) blue line segment represents the low manual tasks, and the upper (vertical) line segment represents the low cognitive tasks.
-Note that even for these borders, when the task intensity becomes sufficiently high, the allocations are no longer bunched – that is, the blue line turns into the orange line on the edges of the trapezoid.
+That is, targeted bunching happens when the task input is low for only one task.
+The lower (flat) blue line segment represents low manual tasks, and the upper (vertical) line segment represents low cognitive tasks.
+Note that on these borders, when the task intensity becomes sufficiently high, the allocations are no longer bunched – that is, the blue line turns orange on the edges of the trapezoid.